Fren2804/tester_pipex42/README.md

-# Tester Pipex 42
+# Tester for Pipex (42 School)

-A tester for the project pipex of school 42.
-(Linux)
+A simple tester for the **Pipex** project from School 42, built for **Linux** systems. 🐧

-> This tester is written **for linux**. ⚠️
+> ⚠️ This tester is written **only for Linux**.

-> If this tester was usefull for you i will apreciatte if you leave a star to make it more visible ⭐
+If this tester was useful to you, I’d really appreciate it if you left a ⭐ on the repo to help others find it!

-> If you find a bug, sorry.
-Send me a message on slack please (@franmore) 📧
+If you find a bug, my apologies in advance — feel free to reach out to me on Slack (@franmore) 📧

-> I tried to test all cases, sorry i left someone.
-In the case of bonus2 (DELIMITER) there is just one test, and i dont know if it correct because i didnt and i cant test it with my code.
-Sorry ❗
+I’ve tried to cover all the relevant cases.
+If I missed any, I’m sorry!
+Regarding the `bonus2` tests (the `DELIMITER`), there's only one test included.
+I’m not sure it works correctly because I couldn't test that part with my own code. ❗

 # Installation
 git clone -- and move tester_pipex.sh to main directory. where is make.